Updated: Apr 16

 Try not to get bogged down with thinking that revision is going to take hours or days.
-In 15 minutes, you could revise some definitions on a couple of flashcards, commit a mnemonic to memory, solve an equation, learn a few words of vocabulary or learn a quotation.
+In 15 minutes, you could revise some definitions on a couple of flashcards, commit a mnemonic to memory, solve an equation, learn a few words of vocabulary, or learn a quotation.
 If you want to really ace the exams, DO NOT waste time.

 Long travel times

-Time on the bus or train is always long enough to be useful and this is something I've really taken advantage of recently (if I'm travelling alone).
+Time on the bus or train is always long enough to be useful and this is something I've really taken advantage of recently (if I'm traveling alone).
 I tend to try online questions or read up on a few of my notes during my commutes to keep me on my toes and see if my knowledge is improving.